BrayanCSUS/LowkeyVital/README.md

 5. Turn on the Email Server (optional)

+Check the General text channel of the group Discord and checked the pinned messages for the API key and domain.

+Navigate to LowkeyVital/SacStateRoomReservation/app/backend/.env

+Copy and paste the text value of the API key and domain into the .env file

+Save and exit

 Create a new terminal/command prompt instance, navigate to the project repository
 ```
 cd LowkeyVital/SacStateRoomReservation/app/backend